jython/book/chapter12.rst

 drivers.
 But please don't do that.]
 So knowing how zxJDBC works can useful when working with these packages.
 However, it's too low level for us to recommend for more general usage.
 Use SQLAlchemy or Django if at all possible.
 Finally, JDBC itself is also directly accessible, like any other Java package from Jython.
 Simply use the java.sql package.
 In practice this should be rarely necessary.

-[XXX But perhaps something about how we can still look at the underlying JDBC connection and result sets, if necessary?  and if so, how?]
-[XXX there was also an article on doing this on IBM developer works if I'm not mistaken]
+The second portion of this chapter will focus on using object relational mapping with Jython.
+The release of Jython 2.5 has presented many new options for object relational mapping.
+In this chapter we'll focus on using SQLAlchemy with Jython, as well as using Java technologies such as Hibernate.
+In the end you should have a couple of different choices for using object relational mapping in your Jython applications.

 zxJDBC – Using Python’s DB API via JDBC